AnAppAMonth/chai-highlight/README.md

 chai-highlight
 ==============

-*Chai.js* plugin to highlight values in error messages *Chai* generates.
+*Chai.js* plugin to highlight values in error messages and NPM module names in stack traces that *Chai* generates.

-This plugin uses best efforts to identify objects, arrays, strings, regular expressions, numbers, and other important elements comprising a *Chai* error message (eg, the word *not*), and highlight them so you can easily differentiate them from surrounding text and inspect and compare their values.
+This plugin uses best efforts to identify objects, arrays, strings, regular expressions, numbers, and other important elements (eg, the word *not*) comprising a *Chai* error message, and highlight them so you can easily differentiate them from surrounding text and inspect and compare their values.

+This plugin also marks NPM module names in the accompanied stack traces, so that you can see at a glance whether each source file in the stack trace is your own code or from a third-party module, and in the latter case, which module.

 Example
 =======